Cuaming Island: Geography

 Cuaming is located 11 km northwest from the port of Inabanga and 15 km south-southwest from Cordova, Cebu.
 The island's total area is around 0.10 km2.

 Demographics

-According to the latest 2020 census, Cuaming has a population of 3,263, making it the most populated barangay in the town of Inabanga.
+According to the latest 2024 census, Cuaming has a population of 3,178, making it the most populated barangay in the town of Inabanga.
 The population density of the island is 31,780 pd/sqkm.

-Recent History
+Recent history

-On April, 2021, the National Power Corporation (NAPOCOR) plans to install a renewable energy (RE) - diesel hybrid power plant in Cuaming Island.
+In April 2021, the National Power Corporation (NAPOCOR) plans to install a renewable energy (RE) - diesel hybrid power plant in Cuaming Island.
 This is under the NAPOCOR's RE program in off-grid areas.

-On December, 2021, Cuaming is one of the areas that was badly affected by the onslaught of Typhoon Rai or known as Super Typhoon Odette in the Philippines.
+In December 2021, Cuaming is one of the areas that was badly affected by the onslaught of Typhoon Rai or known as Super Typhoon Odette in the Philippines.
 Many houses and infrastructure was damaged.
 The local government provided relief aid, including food and water to the residents of Cuaming days after the tropical cyclone.
 Also, a non-profit foundation donated fishing boats to affected fisherfolk, who lost them after the disaster.